- Aim of this page

 - To discuss this issue with others – Read and share your experiences on our online forum

-- Policy and campaign work – Find out more about our policy and campaign work on wiping of records and pardoning
+- Policy and campaign work – Find out more about our policy and campaign work on disregarding of records and pardoning

 - Questions – If you have any questions about this, you can contact our helpline.